Collective is different: Information exchange and speed-accuracy trade-offs in self-organized patterning: Collective patterning model

 \subsection{Lateral inhibition as motivating example of collective cellular patterning}

 Lateral inhibition is a way to sort a population of cells into two states in a controlled manner by having cells in one state, or advancing towards that state, inhibit their neighbors from similarly advancing towards that state, Fig.~\ref{fig1}.
-In development, this is often implemented through Notch-Delta signaling, although lateral inhibition appears more generally across biology, for instance, to increase sensory perception in neurons~\cite{Hartline1956}.
-Often, Notch-Delta signaling is combined with some initial pre-patterning to create highly ordered structures~\cite{Corson2017}.
-However, even from an initial population of identical cells, Notch-Delta signaling will sort cells into two states through lateral inhibition and stochasticity in intra-cellular dynamics.
-A 2D tissue of identical cells will thus form a ``salt and pepper'' pattern of the two cell states under Notch-Delta dynamics.
+In development, this is often implemented through Notch signaling, although lateral inhibition appears more generally across biology, for instance, to increase sensory perception in neurons~\cite{Hartline1956}.
+Often, Delta-Notch signaling is combined with some initial pre-patterning to create highly ordered structures~\cite{Corson2017}.
+However, even from an initial population of identical cells, Delta-Notch signaling will sort cells into two states through lateral inhibition and stochasticity in intra-cellular dynamics.
+A 2D tissue of identical cells can then form a ``salt and pepper'' pattern of the two cell states under Delta-Notch dynamics.

-Notch and Delta are proteins located on the surface of cells.
+Notch and Delta are transmembrane proteins located on the surface of cells.
 When a Delta protein in cell $A$ binds to a Notch receptor on cell $B$, cleavage of Notch is triggered, releasing the Notch intracellular domain.
 In turn, the Notch intracellular domain translocates to the nucleus where it leads to transcriptional changes within cell $B$.
 Having received this signal, cell $B$ suppresses the production of Delta~\cite{Bray2025}.
 In this way, a cell that is expressing Delta will inhibit its neighbors from similarly expressing Delta, thus forming a laterally inhibiting system, Fig.~\ref{fig1}C. The two final states being cells with high Notch and low Delta expression, and cells with high Delta expression.
-To model the full complexities of a specific Notch-Delta patterning system, one would have to account for both the Notch and Delta proteins, their mRNA transcripts, as well as a number of transcription factors and their mRNA transcripts, like Scute and E(spl)m3-HLH.
-Indeed, there are many existing models of Notch-Delta dynamics that capture varying levels of biological details~\cite{Bocci2020, COLLIER1996}.
+To model the full complexities of a specific Delta-Notch patterning system, one would have to account for both the Notch and Delta proteins, their mRNA transcripts, as well as a number of transcription factors and their mRNA transcripts, like Scute and E(spl)m3-HLH.
+Indeed, there are many existing models of Delta-Notch dynamics that capture varying levels of biological details~\cite{Bocci2020, COLLIER1996, Barad2010}.
 However, the key principles of lateral inhibition can be captured with a model where cells have a single internal variable~\cite{Corson2017}, analogous to a reaction coordinate between the two terminal cell states~\cite{Wang2024}.